#4 work-life balance is not possible or even desirable

 Download x6 frameworks I use to prevent, reduce & cure burnout.

-Download x6 frameworks I use to prevent, reduce & cure burnout..
+There are x6 frameworks I use to prevent, reduce & cure burnout.

-Subscribe to download my framework for preventing and curing burnout when it happens..
+Subscribe for instant access to my frameworks for preventing and curing burnout.

 Daily actions, repeated every day = your life